-- Please make sure to check your email regularly. - SHPEP staff will contact you via email with specific instructions on parts of campus to avoid. - Please make sure to steer clear of the areas - Should you have any questions, please contact the SHPEP/PREP office at (310) 825-3575 or email uclashpep@mednet.ucla.edu or uclaprep@mednet.ucla.edu - Reference the BruinAlert and Bruin Safe App above.
+- Please make sure to check your email regularly. - Outreach and Pathway Programs staff will contact you via email with specific instructions on parts of campus to avoid. - Please make sure to steer clear of the areas - Should you have any questions, please contact the Office of Outreach and Pathways at (310) 825-3575 or email uclashpep@mednet.ucla.edu or uclaprep@mednet.ucla.edu - Reference the BruinAlert and Bruin Safe App above.